< Back to Story Listings

 And the Python? ...
 He still lives in the rainforests of South America.
 And some people today are still trying to find him so they can say they have measured the longest snake in the world.

 Dr. Mike Lockett is an educator, storyteller and children's author from Normal, IL.
 Dr. Lockett has given more than 3000 programs across the USA and as far away as eastern Asia.
 Contact Mike by writing to Mike@mikelockett.com in order to book him for a storytelling program or young authors program or to inquire about purchasing his books and CDs.
+The illustration at the top is by Chung Yi-Ru - Copyright 201, owned by Mike Lockett.
 More stories and information about storytelling can be found at www.mikelockett.com

 Click on any story to read: